The Secret Lives of Pandas

 "Thank you."
 Sam whispered.

-"We'll get you into a hot bath and a warm bed soon."
+"We'll get you into a hot bath and a soft bed soon."

-Sam smiled and nodded even though she knew it wasn't true.
-Jack put the jacket back out into the rain.
+Sam smiled and nodded even though she knew it was a lie.
+Jack put the jacket back out into the rain so he could use it to clean himself later.
 Making Sam as comfortable as possible Jack put his hand on her stomach so that she could reach up and hold on to it.
 He ran the index finger of his free hand down the bridge of her nose, barely making contact with the skin.
-It never failed to relax her.
-She settled in and sighed in what was almost contentment.
-For a brief moment they both able to forget the pain.
+The soft touch never failed to relax her.
+Sam settled in and sighed in what was almost contentment.
 Listening to the rain beating on the top of the enclosure Jack found an odd kind of peace.

 There was no one here to torture them, no one who wanted any information or ransom.
 There were no smug Goa'uld System Lords gloating over their capture or ranting on about how pathetic they were.
 No one had mistaken them for gods or demons for that matter.
 They had been asked no questions, they had given no lies.